 - Sustainable Investing: is a broad approach to ethical investing that encompasses an element of all of the above forms of ethical investing, including negative screening, positive screening, and a focus on the output and impact of companies’ operations on the environment.
 It’s probably the most popular approach with today’s socially conscious investor.

-Whatever ethical investing means to you, these days there’s a broad range of options available to ensure that your money is invested in companies that operate in a responsible way and avoid activities detrimental to society and the planet we live on.
+Whatever ethical investment funds means to you, these days there’s a broad range of options available to ensure that your money is invested in companies that operate in a responsible way and avoid activities detrimental to society and the planet we live on.

 Please remember the value of your investments can go down as well as up, and you could get back less than invested.